untu/comedy/README.md

 Mon Jun 12 2017 16:56:07 GMT+0300 (MSK) - info: Listening on :::6161
 ```

+The last message tells us that the listener node is successfully launched and listening on default Comedy port `6161`.

 After running example again we get:

 ```